Royal-Botanic-Gardens-Victoria/VicMicrobiome/diversity_report.md

 # Goals

-We tested for the correlation of fungal species richness (alpha-diversity) and fungal community structure (beta-diversity) with the following [environmental variables](https://github.com/Royal-Botanic-Gardens-Victoria/VicMicrobiome/blob/main/data/VicMicrobiome_metadata.csv):
+We tested for the correlation of species richness (alpha-diversity) and community structure (beta-diversity) with the following [environmental variables](https://github.com/Royal-Botanic-Gardens-Victoria/VicMicrobiome/blob/main/data/VicMicrobiome_metadata.csv):

 - Vegetation type
 - Vegetation state